ZihaoW123/Pzt-Camera/README.md

 There are three manually adjustable parameters:

-'double start_position' represents the initial position of the PZT
+'double start_position' represents the initial position of the PZT.

-'int range' represents the number of PZT moves
+'int range' represents the number of PZT moves.

 'double interval' represents the distance that PZT moves each time.